agyurjin/rich_alignment/README.md

 1. 'keywords.json'

 Template is in the repository jsons folder.
+Detailed images of each keyword structure is in keywords folder

 ### INPUT section